Worldwide Guide to Women in Leadership

 2003-06 Minister of Justice Vesna Škare-Ožbolt

 Former Advisor of the late President Tudjman.
-From 2003 Leader of Head of Democratic Center (splitters from HDZ) (b.
+From 2003 Leader of Head of Democratic Center (splitters from HDZ), which was not represented in the parliament from 2007.
+Presidential Candidate in 2009. (b.
 1961-).

-2003- Secretary of State and Head of the Prime Minister's Office Bianca Matković
+2003-08 State Secretary and Head of the Prime Minister's Office Bianca Matković

-2004- State Secretary of European Integration Mr. sc.
-Marija Pejčinović Burić
+2004-08 State Secretary of European Integration Marija Pejčinović Burić

 MP from the Croatian Democratic Union (HDZ) and former Deputy Mayor and Mayor of Zadar.